To say that hysteria about the health effects of polyunsaturated fats [PUFA] has reached fever pitch may be an understatement.

 “No statistical technique can compensate for fundamental limitations of the input data.”

-Forest plot from Ramsden et al. meta-analysis illustrating barn-door confidence intervals, low statistical power, and effects of incorporating flawed input data on GIGO [garbage in, garbage out].
+Forest plot from Ramsden et al. meta-analysis illustrating barn-door confidence intervals, low statistical power, and effects of incorporating flawed input data on GIGO [garbage input, garbage output].

 Converging Lines of Evidence (In Humans)